Accident & Sickness Plan that covers you outside your Home Country

 All Coverage, except Accidental Death & Dismemberment, shall be in excess of all other valid and collectible insurance.

-Subscription Agreement - I hereby apply to be a Plan Participant of the Fairmont Specialty Trust (the "Trust") and to participate in the insurance coverage extended by certain underwriters at Lloyd's ('the Insurers') to Plan Participants under the Trust (the "Coverage").
+Subscription Agreement - I hereby apply to be a Plan Participant of the Global Trust (the "Trust") and to participate in the insurance coverage extended by certain underwriters at Lloyd's ('the Insurers') to Plan Participants under the Trust (the "Coverage").
 I understand that the Coverage is not a general health insurance product, but is intended for use in the event of a sudden and unexpected event while traveling outside my Home Country.
 I understand that the Coverage extended to me will terminate upon my return to my Home Country unless I qualify for a Benefit Period or Home Country Coverage.
-I understand that I may obtain full details of the Coverage by requesting a copy of the Master Policy from the Plan Administrator.
+I understand that I may obtain full details of the Coverage by requesting a copy of the Master Policy from the Plan Manager.
 I understand that the liability of the Insurers as underwriters of the Coverage is as provided in the Master Policy.
 By acceptance of coverage and/or submission of any claim for benefits, the Plan Participant ratifies the authority of the signer to so act and bind the Plan Participant.
 The Plan Participant undertakes to make all premium payments as they fall due in respect of the Coverage extended to them.
-The Trustee shall not be responsible for the administration of such premium payments.
+The Trustee shall not be responsible for the administration of such payments.
 If the Plan Participant fails to make any premium payment due in respect of the Coverage extended to them, subject to the discretion of the Insurance Company, such Coverage will lapse.
 The Plan Participant hereby confirms the accuracy of all information validity of all representations and warranties provided to the Trustee in connection with its participation in the Plan and/or the subscription for the insurance coverage, howsoever provided, including the terms of this Subscription Agreement, (together "Representations & Warranties").
 The Plan Participant acknowledges that certain of such information will be relied upon by the Insurers as providers of the Coverage and that any inaccuracy therein may result in the invalidity of such Coverage as it relates to the Plan Participant, the loss of Coverage and all monies paid in relation thereto.
 The Plan Participant hereby undertakes to inform the Trustee of any change to any of matter that forms the subject of any of the Representation & Warranties.
-The Plan Participant hereby undertakes to indemnify and hold harmless the Trustee against any loss or damage (including attorneys fees) occasioned by any inaccuracy in any Representation & Warranty or failure to advise the Trustee of any change in any matter that forms the subject of any of the Representation & Warranties.
-The Plan Participant agrees that the Trustee shall be entitled to rely on and to act in accordance with any written instruction purported to be provided by the Plan Participant and the Plan Participant hereby undertakes to indemnify and hold harmless the Trustee against any loss or damage (including attorneys fees) occasioned by the Trustee acting in accordance with any such instruction.
+The Plan Participant hereby undertakes to indemnify and hold harmless the Trustee against any loss or damage (including attorney's fees) occasioned by any inaccuracy in any Representation & Warranty or failure to advise the Trustee of any change in any matter that forms the subject of any of the Representation & Warranties.
+The Plan Participant agrees that the Trustee shall be entitled to rely on and to act in accordance with any written instruction purported to be provided by the Plan Participant and the Plan Participant hereby undertakes to indemnify and hold harmless the Trustee against any loss or damage (including attorney's fees) occasioned by the Trustee acting in accordance with any such instruction.
 Payments under the terms of the Coverage shall be paid by the Insurers to the Plan Participant or directly to a provider if assignment of benefits has been authorized.
 The Trustee shall not be responsible for the administration of such payments.
 I confirm that I have satisfied myself that the coverage is appropriate for me and that I meet the eligibility criteria.

 This insurance is not subject to, and does not provide certain insurance benefits required by the United States' Patient Protection and Affordable Care Act ("PPACA").
 PPACA requires certain US citizens or US residents to obtain PPACA compliant health insurance, or "minimum essential coverage."
 PPACA also requires certain employers to offer PPACA compliant insurance coverage to their employees.
 Tax penalties may be imposed on U.S. residents or citizens who do not maintain minimum essential coverage, and on certain employers who do not offer PPACA compliant insurance coverage to their employees.
 In some cases, certain individuals may be deemed to have minimum essential coverage under PPACA even if their insurance coverage does not provide all of the benefits required by PPACA.
 You should consult your attorney or tax professional to determine whether this policy meets any obligations you may have under PPACA.
 This policy is not subject to guaranteed issuance or renewal.